mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 # [DC State Estimation](@id DCStateEstimationManual)
-To perform the DC state estimation, you first need to have the `PowerSystem` composite type that has been created with the `dc` model, alongside the `Measurement` composite type that retains measurement data.
-Subsequently, we can formulate the DC state estimation model encapsulated within the abstract type `DCStateEstimation` using the subsequent function:
+To perform the DC state estimation, we first need to have the `PowerSystem` composite type that has been created with the DC model, alongside the `Measurement` composite type that retains measurement data.
+Subsequently, we can formulate the DC state estimation model encapsulated within the abstract type `DCStateEstimation` using:
 * [`dcStateEstimation`](@ref dcStateEstimation).

 For resolving the DC state estimation problem employing either the weighted least-squares (WLS) or the least absolute value (LAV) approach and obtaining bus voltage angles, utilize the following function: